vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 Yes.
 VMs using VM Encryption (which is what powers vTPM “under the hood”) are always required to be protected when vMotioned.

 VMware recommends configuring these settings to “Required” on all virtual machines and workloads.
 For more information about recommended security settings, please see the [vSphere Security Configuration Guide](https://brcm.tech/vcf-scg).

+### How can I make the VM use the ESX host TPM?

+You cannot.
+The physical ESX host TPM is not accessible to VMs under any circumstances.

+### I need to be able to read the EK from the host TPM, to license an application.

+The physical ESX host TPM is not accessible to VMs under any circumstances.
+As ESX abstracts the physical host in nearly every way, applications which depend on physical hardware properties for licensing will not work in a virtualized environment (whether VMware, public cloud, or otherwise).